En-Be/Linaeyuex/APPROACH.md

 ---

+## Session 006
+### 80 mins

 TODO
-- Fix mainvalue reset issue
+- Fix mainvalue reset issue or change to the legacy midi packages

+DONE
+- Changed touches to be triggered in new system

+---

+TODO
 - Annotated controls diagram